 It’s complicated and nuanced and hard, but creating a positive employee experience for all your people means creating a positive employee experience for ALL your people.
 And doing it with integrity.

-Happy Pride!
-With June in our rearview, we’re taking a look at how Pride celebrations showed up in the corporate world, how companies are celebrating their people and how Pride is being used as a marketing tool.
+So, let’s take a look at how Pride celebrations have shown up in the corporate world, how companies are celebrating their people and how Pride is being used as a marketing tool.

-This year, seemingly more than any before, companies are enthusiastically waving rainbow flags (literally - a quick scroll through my LinkedIn feed shows dozens of brands and companies have made their logos rainbow for the month).
+It seems more and more companies are enthusiastically waving rainbow flags (literally - a quick scroll through my LinkedIn feed shows dozens of brands and companies have made their logos rainbow for the month).
 Thankfully, many companies are doing a whole lot more.

 Salesforce shows up big time at multiple Pride events, and their co-founder Marc Benioff continues to be a vocal advocate for the LGBTQ+ community.
-While Gap Inc. brands focus mainly on creating Pride products that come with a small donation for each purchase to an LGBTQ+ cause, they also provide opportunities for employees to participate in local parades.
+Gap Inc. brands partner with UN Free & Equal, a global campaign of the United Nations Human Rights Office, as well creating Pride products that come with a small donation for each purchase to an LGBTQ+ cause and providing opportunities for employees to participate in local parades.